Surfing

 It’s not just palm trees that line the sun-bleached coastline of Samara beach; this town-on-the-sea is home to beachfront restaurants, nightlife, and many other amenities.
 Indeed, these family-friendly white sands offer a one-stop-shop for all things vacation, making it one of the most sought-after destinations in Costa Rica.

-Get this free offer when you subscribe to our newsletter.
+Get this free Costa Rica travel guide PDF when you subscribe to our newsletter.

 We'll never share your email.
 Unsubscribe any time.